Detailed grading options and definitions are below the table.

 Final course grades appear in MyCUInfo immediately after being posted by the faculty member.
 The grading process does take several days; so all grades will not appear on your record at the same time.
 Final grades should appear on your transcript generally 2–3 weeks after your last final exam for the term.
 If you are still missing grades by this date, know that departments are aware of the problem and trying to contact faculty on your behalf.
 However, your best option is to contact the instructor directly.
 Student GPAs are not accurate until all grades are entered for the semester.

 If you think there has been an error on one of your class grades, contact your instructor directly.

-Students must authorize parental access to their grades and other non-directory information by filling out the FERPA Student Permission Form (This link still goes to our old website).
-Authorized parents may then complete a Transcript Order Form and include a letter requesting a copy of the transcript, the designated password established by the student, any payment (if applicable), and the parent contact information.
-These may be mailed, faxed, or hand delivered to our office.
+Students must authorize parental access to their grades and other non-directory information by filling out the FERPA Student Permission Form.
+Authorized parents may then complete a Transcript Order Form and include a letter requesting a copy of the transcript, the designated password established by the student, any payment (if applicable) and the parent contact information.
+These may be mailed, faxed or hand delivered to our office.

 Our front office will close at 3 p.m. on Tuesday, Dec.
 1, for an internal event.
 We will continue to take calls through our main line (303-492-6970).